 Now you can enjoy the equalizer sound effect in your Windows computer.

 Way 2: Via the third-party audio softwareThere are various equalizer applications on the market, and you can choose the one with good reviews and a friendly user experience, and install it in your computer.
 Some audio device manager installed in your computer also supports the equalizer for Windows 10.
 Here we take Realtek HD Audio Manager as an example.
 1) Download Realtek HD Audio Manager in your computer.
 2) Open Control Panel in your computer, and click Realtek HD Audio Manager to open it.

 3) Select your audio device from the top menu, and you’ll see Equalizer on the page under the Sound Effects tab.

+3) Click the Update button next to the flagged audio device to automatically download the correct version of their driver (you can do this with the FREE version), then install it in your computer.
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

+4) Restart your computer to take effect.
 That’s it.
 Hope this post comes in handy and provides you with something useful about equalizers in Windows 10.
 If you have any questions, feel free to add a comment below.